mlatcl/mlfc/slides/diagrams/ml/kmeans_clustering_004.md

-Iteration 2: Update centres to mean of assigned points
+Iteration 1: Update assignments to centres